whitneypenn/analytics-capstone/README.md

 Note: I did test L1 values for the elastic model, and they were very close.
 L1 = .25 was marginally the best, but I'm not convinced that it wasn't random.

 ## Results
-At this point, I became convinced that there simply wasn't a linear relationship to be found in this data.
-I trained an OLS model with all my training data, and pulled Spotify's Today's Top Hits Playlist as my unseen data.
+Since no alpha showed better performance than the OLS model, I trained an OLS model with all my training data, and pulled [Spotify's Today's Top Hits Playlist as my unseen data](https://github.com/whitneypenn/analytics-capstone/blob/master/data/unseen_data.csv) to test against.
+Here are the model coefficients and intercept.

 #### OLS Coefficients
 |    | Feature                |      Coefficient |